Algemeyne Entsiklopedye: Normale series

+The publication consisted of five volumes, which were the following:

 Volume One, published in Paris in late December 1934, contains around 1,100 entries, covering topics alphabetically in Yiddish from aleph to Atlantic City.
 Its contents are similar to other general-purpose encyclopedias of the period, including coverage of technological innovations, the natural world, geography, and a large number of biographies.
 Topics related to the political left are often written by socialist authors; one of the longest entries in the volume is an article on agrarian socialism by the Menshevik politician Petr Garvi.
 The preface to the volume includes a statement of purpose for the encyclopedia as a whole.
 Noting that many Yiddish speakers lacked formal education, the editors declared that the encyclopedia needed to serve as an educational tool in its own right.

 Relative to the first volume, the 1935 Volume Two (covering from Atlantic Ocean to interference alphabetically in Yiddish) contains relatively few entries on Jewish topics, while those that do exist (such as an entry on the Wandering Jew by poet David Einhorn) are quite short.
 The last quarter of the volume contains entries on almost a hundred international labor movements and socialist internationals, together presenting a very detailed picture of labor history.
 Many of these articles were written by head editor Raphael Abramovitch, a former Menshevik leader.
 The first two volumes are strongly influenced by diaspora nationalism, rebuking both Zionism and the rising antisemitic movements across Europe.
 The following editions, released in an environment where European Jews were in extreme danger, abandon diaspora nationalism as an ideology.

 Volume Three (covering "intra" to antisemitism) was released in December 1936.
 It largely follows the previous two volumes in content, featuring a heavy emphasis on leftist history and politics (including lengthy entries on anarchism and anarchist movements).
 The final article, "Antisemitism", is larger than any previous entry in the encyclopedia, stretching fifty columns and five subsections covering the origins, ideology, evolution, and organization of antisemitism, as well as its opposition movement.
 Unlike other articles, it was written collaboratively.
 Abramovitch wrote its majority with support from writers Ben-Adir (Avrom Rozin) and Tcherikower.

 Volume Four (beginning with antiseptic) was released the following year.
 Like its predecessor, it ended with a lengthy essay, "Erets-yisroel" ("Land of Israel"), in collaboration between four authors.
 Although not overtly Zionist, the essay prioritizes information of Jewish activity in the region; the opening subsection on the demographics and economics of the region almost entirely excludes Arabs.